Horsepacking in the Wakhan, where only 100-300 venture every year

 On day four, I went through the same routine.
 After setting up my tent, I spread out my sleeping bag and went to inflate my sleeping mat.
 But the metal valve on the mat was stuck shut, and no matter how hard I tried, my fingers couldn’t loosen the valve.
-I needed the insulated layer of my mat between my sleeping bag and the damp earth under the tent.
+I needed the insulating layer of my mat between my sleeping bag and the damp earth under the tent.

-I put the metal valve between my teeth, and tried to force it undone that way.
+I put the metal valve between my teeth and tried to force it undone that way.
 I was biting down hard on the valve, and twisting it against the direction it was wedged shut.

 Then – a gentle crack.
-The sound you do not want to hear, 4 days’ hiking from a vehicle or road.
+The sound you do not want to hear, four days’ hiking from a vehicle or road.
 I looked down and saw a small piece of my tooth lying on the fabric of my trousers.

 I picked the chipped tooth off my leg and shouted to others.
 I asked for superglue to put my tooth back together.

 I was made to drink cold water, hot water, and all the time observed.
 After a while, it was decided the damage was superficial.
-I was going to have to put up with the serrated enamel edge around the chipped tooth, until I got back to Australia.
+I was going to have to put up with the serrated enamel edge around the chipped tooth until I got back to Australia.